kevinobee/Sitecore.Glimpse/README.md

 * Sitecore.Glimpse.Mvc3 (extension for those wanting to use Sitecore's MVC capability)
 * Sitecore.Glimpse.Mvc4 (supports the ASP.NET MVC4 release)

+## View the GitHub Pages

+Take a look at the [Sitecore.Glimpse](http://kevinobee.github.io/Sitecore.Glimpse/) GitHub pages for all of the documentation on the extension and information on how to participate in the project.

 ## Instructions for Use

 Either pull the package(s) from the NuGet gallery or clone the GitHub repos to get the latest code.